Skip to main content

 Student qualifications required:

-• Good academic standing
+• Good teamwork ability.

 Expected training/skills to be received by the Student:

-• Training on measurements and data acquisition
+• Training in data acquisition and analysis.

 Length of award: 16 Weeks